Get Started Building Your Game: iPhone App Development Series

-The remaining items for documentation is a screen flow.
-Definitely a nice to have, it’s important to think through the small UI components, especially if you have level=based game.
+The remaining item for documentation is a screen flow.
+It is definitely nice to have because it’s important to think through the small UI components, especially if you have a level=based game.
 Visualizing your game out in these pieces helps you see it holistically and ensures that you don’t overlook a critical element to your game experience.

 2. Aesthetic Design

-Hire an experienced designer from the beginning to begin flushing out the design direction as early as possible.
-The advantage of this is you then have a style to use and infuse into your brand voice, the design of your landing page, and any promotional graphics that need to be created.
+When it comes to IOS game development, you should hire an experienced designer from the beginning to start to flush out the design direction as early as possible.
+This gives iphone game developers the advantage because then you have a style to use and infuse into your brand voice, the design of your landing page, and any promotional graphics that need to be created.
 Plus this could influence any IAP (in-app purchases) strategies your team might have.

 3. If possible, create a prototype

 Trying to explain how you want your game to work to your development team is extremely difficult, especially if you are explaining it all in wordy paragraphs.
 Having a functioning prototype, no matter how bad it might look, is the best way to translate your ideas into a real concept.

 Blue Label Co-Founder, Jordan Gurrieri, spent an entire weekend learning Unity to create his idea for Orbit Path into a simple prototype shown below.
 We used this to not only show our developer the game vision, but were able to develop more gameplay ideas having played a simplified version of it.